cloudreve/ios-feedback/README.md

 This repo this using for track feedback for Cloudreve iOS client You can create a new issue post if you met any bug.

+# Screenshots
+> click to show the high resolution image

 [![](./images/login-page-s.PNG)](./images/login-page.PNG)
 [![](./images/endpoint-binding-s.PNG)](./images/endpoint-binding.PNG)
 [![](./images/drive-page-s.PNG)](./images/drive-page.PNG)